 Most shops accept Visa if not the full range of credit cards.
 Some restaurants and small establishments don’t take any cards so you will need to carry some cash (euros).

-Portugal uses standard European round two-pin plugs on electric items which are 220-240V so bring adaptors if applicable.
+Portugal uses standard European round two-pin plugs on electrical items which are 220-240V so bring electrical adapters if applicable.
 They might be harder to find away from major tourist destinations.

 Optional extras when packing for Portugal

 I always travel with ear plugs.
 I don’t always use them but they’ve saved my sanity when I’ve had rooms overlooking a noisy street.
 They aren’t always easy to find in Portugal so bring some with you if you’re a light sleeper.